-The Funders Initiative for Civil Society brings funders together to tackle the problem of shrinking civic space.
+The Funders Initiative for Civil Society equips funders with the tools they need to understand and anticipate trends in civic space.

 Source: Shutterstock, Jessica Girvan, Protesters at a KILL THE BILL protest, London, UK, May 1, 2021